glebpineparks/job-postings/readme.txt

 * Files now moved to secure location on the server after upload and accessible only from wp admin.
 * Now possible to change hiring organization per job offer.
 * Now possible to duplicate job offers out-of-the-box.
+* New entries are now highlighted in the list.
 * Fixed language parameter issue.
-* Fixed some issue in PDF
+* Fixed some issue in PDF.
-* Fixed "All" filter link
+* Fixed "All" filter link.

 = 2.2.9 =
 * Fixed issue when selected frontpage were not used for some users when plugin is activated